mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/add_cli.rst

    Player 2: luigi

 Voilà!
-As demonstrated, our app can now be configured and launched from the command line.
+As demonstrated, our application can now be configured and launched from the command line.
 It should be noted that we can still launch our app from a Python console, using :func:`~hydra_zen.launch`, as we did :ref:`in the previous tutorial <launch-basic-app>`.

 .. admonition:: References